Last updated: 2019!

 Step 4.
 Figure out how you’re getting there.

 I can’t book your flight for you.
 I’m not registered to do that in the state of California, and, believe me, they will hunt me down like a dog if I tried.
 However, as an avid traveler, here are some pretty obvious websites to find your flights.
 Check at least five different sites before settling on your flights.
 Book right around two months in advance for the best deals.
-I’ve found Tuesdays are generally good.
+I’ve found Tuesdays are generally good for booking; Mondays and Saturdays are good for flying.
 Also, if you’re inclined, get a credit card that gives you mileage rewards.
 But now I’m erring dangerously close to becoming a life coach.

 - Sky Scanner